d2l-ai/d2l-en/chapter_introduction/index.md

 When the environment is fully observed, we call the reinforcement learning problem a *Markov decision process*.
-When the state does not depend on the previous actions, we call the problem a *contextual bandit problem*.
+When the state does not depend on the previous actions, we call it a *contextual bandit problem*.
-When there is no state, just a set of available actions with initially unknown rewards, this problem is the classic *multi-armed bandit problem*.
+When there is no state, just a set of available actions with initially unknown rewards, we have the classic *multi-armed bandit problem*.

 ## Roots

 We have just reviewed a small subset of problems that machine learning can address.
-For a diverse set of machine learning problems, deep learning provides powerful tools for solving them.
+For a diverse set of machine learning problems, deep learning provides powerful tools for their solution.
 Although many deep learning methods are recent inventions, the core ideas behind learning from data have been studied for centuries.
-In fact, humans have held the desire to analyze data and to predict future outcomes for long and much of natural science has its roots in this.
+In fact, humans have held the desire to analyze data and to predict future outcomes for ages, and it is this desire that is at the root of much of natural science and mathematics.
-For instance, the Bernoulli distribution is named after [Jacob Bernoulli (1655--1705)](https://en.wikipedia.org/wiki/Jacob_Bernoulli), and the Gaussian distribution was discovered by [Carl Friedrich Gauss (1777--1855)](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).
+Two examples are the Bernoulli distribution, named after [Jacob Bernoulli (1655--1705)](https://en.wikipedia.org/wiki/Jacob_Bernoulli), and the Gaussian distribution discovered by [Carl Friedrich Gauss (1777--1855)](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss).
-Gauss invented, for instance, the least mean squares algorithm, which is still used today for countless problems from insurance calculations to medical diagnostics.
+Gauss invented, for instance, the least mean squares algorithm, which is still used today for a multitude of problems from insurance calculations to medical diagnostics.
-These tools gave rise to an experimental approach in the natural sciences---for instance, Ohm's law relating current and voltage in a resistor is perfectly described by a linear model.
+Such tools enhanced the experimental approach in the natural sciences---for instance, Ohm's law relating current and voltage in a resistor is perfectly described by a linear model.